Pet Flap Installation Cost

 Types of Cat and Dog Flaps

-If you’re happy doing the fitting yourself, you might just want to know what each flap costs to buy on its own.
+If you’re buying the materials yourself, you might just want to know what each dog or cat flap costs to buy on its own.
 Prices will differ quite a lot.
 How much you'll pay depends on how secure or high-tech you go - from simple two-way doors to smart microchip models that only open for your pet.

 Average cost: £10–£25